-DENTAL REFLECTIONS is a friendly, family practice, with a keen focus on children’s dentistry.
-Our welcoming team will do everything possible to make your child’s first dental visit a relaxed and enjoyable experience.
+Dental Reflections is a family-friendly dental practice with a keen focus on children’s dentistry.
+Our welcoming team of experienced dentists in Perth will do everything possible to make your child’s first dental visit a relaxed and enjoyable experience.

 When discussing dental treatment at home, talk about the dentist in a positive manner so that your child sees it as something to look forward to.
 Playing dentist at home, where you let your child count your teeth and you count theirs, can also help prepare them and generate excitement around visiting the dentist.